1 What does a Virtual Coffee Break Mean?

-You can decide upon a video or show beforehand and send out a link to watch it via sharing a screen on a video conferencing software for your virtual coffee break platform, or a Teleparty link where you have a chat option as well.
-You could choose an inspirational video or documentary, or a comedy act or show to lighten the air.
+You can decide upon a video or show beforehand and send out a link to watch it via sharing a screen on a video conferencing software for your virtual coffee break platform or a Teleparty link where you have a virtual coffee break with employees.
+You could choose an inspirational video documentary or a comedy show to lighten the mood.
 Michael Scott fans, anyone?

 The SIWOM team watched this documentary featuring Dwayne Johnson (The Rock) for one of our virtual coffee breaks.
 It’s a speech about what he was and how he became what he is today.
 As one of the best coffee break ideas for work, we played a 12-minute video that inspired us to pursue our dreams no matter what.
 By the end of the speech, we were all filled with a newfound respect for The Rock.